 Consequences of Refusing the Breathalyzer in a Massachusetts OUI arrest

-(If you are under 21 and refusal the Breathalyzer, you face a three-year loss of license.)
+(If you are under 21 and refused the Breathalyzer, you will face a three-year loss of license.)

 |No. of prior OUI convictions||License Suspension|

 A prior conviction includes out of state offenses or assignments to an alcohol treatment program.

 - While you do not have to appeal a refusal suspension, it is important to understand Massachusetts OUI laws so that you can make an informed decision whether or not to pursue this appeal.

 - Given the short time limit to appeal a refusal suspension to the RMV, it is easy to lose your ability to appeal the breathalyzer refusal suspension and then to the District Court where your OUI case is being heard.